danja/transmissions/README.md

 After _No Code_ and _Lo Code_ comes _Marginally Less Code_

-**Transmissions** is a micro-framework intended simplify construction of small pipeliney data processing applications in JavaScript (assuming you are already familiar with JavaScript and RDF).
+**Transmissions** is a micro-framework intended to simplify construction of small pipeliney data processing applications in JavaScript (assuming you are already familiar with JavaScript and RDF).

 The code is in active development, ie. **not stable**, subject to arbitrary changes.